trptcolin/parade/README.md

     > The directory structure is no longer `_preshow`, I saw no reason why that could not be a regularly named directory `preshow`.

-* Onepage and Static

-    > I have removed this feature.
-I never used it and the work I started to complete caused it initially to break.

-* PDF

-    > PDF support never worked when the user requested the route because of an issue with single-threaded requesting of resources.
-Essentially you could go to 'http://localhost:9090/pdf' and bring the presenting system to a halt.
-I removed the feature for the moment.

 * Command-Line Utilities

-    > Removed most of the existing command-line utilities
+    > Removed most of the existing command-line utilities to generate slides push to Heroku and push to Github.

 # Installation and Usage